WWW0828/2022DIP-Color-Transfer/README.md

 # 2022DIP-Color-Transfer
 **Collaborators:**
-108000219 翁玉芯、108000233 賴郁婷
+Y.-H. Weng, Y.-T. Lai

 ## Introduction
 This is the final project of CS452000 Introduction to Image Processing at National Tsing Hua University.
-In this project, we are going to reshow the results of a previous research, ***Color Transfer between Images*** done by Erik Reinhard, Michael Ashikhmin, Bruce Gooch,and Peter Shirley.
+In this project, we are going to implement previous work, ***Color Transfer between Images*** done by Erik Reinhard, Michael Ashikhmin, Bruce Gooch,and Peter Shirley.

 ## Run the program
 1. clone this repository: